markgbeckett/jupiter_ace/getting_started/README.md

   2 *
 ;
 ```
 For longer word definitions, `EDIT` will divide the definition into sections of around 12 lines long.
 Once you have finished editing the current section, press Enter to move on to the next one.
 Pressing Enter in the last section will end the editing session.
-Sadly, you cannot go back to the previous section in an editing session, so, if you need to backtrack, you will have to skip through the remaining sessions and EDIT the word again (though you should read on before doing too much EDIT-ing).
+Sadly, you cannot go back to the previous section in an editing session, so, if you need to backtrack, you will have to skip through the remaining sections and EDIT the word again (though you should read on before doing too much EDIT-ing).

 You might naturally assume that the definition of DOUBLE has been updated, in the dictionary.
 However, this is not quite what happens.
 When the Minstrel 4th/ 4D exits the editing session, it creates a new word at the top of the dictionary, which is effectively an edited version of the old word (which is also still in the dictionary).
 You can see this by entering `VLIST`, which will confirm you have two copies of the word DOUBLE.